 Craig Kilgore, CEO of Charleston ENT & Allergy, added, “We are proud to be providing high-paying and high-quality jobs for the community.
 It’s the fastest-growing county in the region, and we simply had to respond to this need.
 What’s great is how our independent groups work together, demonstrating a synergy that comes from the common goal of putting patients first.”

-Windmill Station at Carnes Crossroads is anticipated to open May 2018.
+Windmill Station at Carnes Crossroads is anticipated to open Summer 2018.

 Read more about the groundbreaking of Windmill Station at Carnes Crossroads